Readers Are Saying…

 St. Martins Press

-Pamela Meyer’s Ted Talk : How to Spot a Liar makes “top 20 most popular talks” list with over seven million views.
+Pamela Meyer’s Ted Talk : How to Spot a Liar makes “top 20 most popular talks” list with over twelve million views.

 The 20 most popular TED Talks, as of this moment “As 2013 draws to a close, TED is deeply humbled to have posted 1600+ talks, each representing an idea worth spreading.
 So which ideas have had the most widespread impact? … Read More